subratacharya99/hospital-navigation/README.md

 ```
 git clone <url>
 ```
 After you have cloned the repository, navigate inside the flaskapp folder.
 Set up the virtual environement.
-Once inside the flaskapp folder create a new virtual environment then activate the virtual environment.
+Once inside the hospital-navigation folder create a new virtual environment then activate the virtual environment.
 Once inside the virtual environment, install all packages needed for this app by using the command:
 ```
 pip install -r requirements.txt
 ```